HayleeSophia77/CSC-221/M4GroupPro1_Autograder/README.md

 # Grade: 88
 "You guys did a good job, but program doesn't run as it should.
-Keep it simple, make sure requirements are met first."
+Keep it simple, make sure requirements are met first. - H. Seidi"